pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1825 EC2, AutoScaling Group and ELB

+Today I studied these AWS services and learning multiple things about them related with AutoScaling and Availability.
+ELB is an amazing service to automatically scale up or down another services like Amazon EC2, normally ELB is used with the Auto Scaling service to automatically apply scalability to an EC2 instance like applying the same technique in Kubernetes with a pod with three replicas.

 ### Day 1823-24 Continue with AWS Certification and Scheduling my Life

 I continue working in the AWS Cloud Practitioner Essentials course from Amazon.
 This course is to complement my knowledge in AWS and